 walks

-The two London walks featured here make use of Charles Booth’s famous poverty maps (1898-9) which, thanks to the London School of Economics, can be viewed and compared to a contemporary street map.
+The two London walks featured here use Charles Booth’s famous poverty maps (1898-9), which, thanks to the London School of Economics, can be viewed and compared to a contemporary street map.
+They also draw on local knowledge – I have lived in both areas.
 Directions and discussion of the various places to look out for can also be accessed.
-One Walk explores informal education and is based around The Strand, Covent Garden, Trafalgar Square, Soho and Oxford Street; the other focuses on social action and starts close to Tower Bridge and follows the River Thames eastwards to Rotherhithe.
+One Walk explores informal education.
+It is based around The Strand, Covent Garden, Trafalgar Square, Soho and Oxford Street.
+The other focuses on social action.
+Starting close to Tower Bridge, it follows the River Thames eastwards to Rotherhithe.
 You can walk them for real or virtually.

-Both Walks were updated in August/September 2024 and are available via infed.org.
-You will also be able to download PDF versions in the next few weeks.
+Both walks were updated in August/September 2024 and are available via infed.org.
+You can also download PDF versions by clicking here.

 Click for further details.